Best Knee Brace for Pickleball Players 2026: Top Picks for Arthritis and Injury Recovery

 What to Avoid With Arthritis

-Skip ultra-light sleeves with no structural support — they won't do enough.
+Skip ultra-light sleeves with no structural support.
+They won't do enough.
 And avoid any brace that puts pressure directly on the kneecap if you have patellofemoral arthritis.
-Open-patella designs are usually better for arthritic players.
+Open-patella designs are generally better for arthritic players.

 📎 Source Link: Arthritis Foundation — Knee Brace Types for Arthritis